microsoft/ChakraCore-wiki/Label-Glossary.md

 [**Codebase Quality**](https://github.com/Microsoft/ChakraCore/labels/Codebase%20Quality)

  - Issue is not a Bug but is something that might be worth improving.
-For example: code hygiene, maintainability issues, poor error messages.
+For example: code hygiene, maintainability issues, poor error messages, warnings or errors that do not affect a primary build configuration.

 [**Committed**](https://github.com/Microsoft/ChakraCore/labels/Committed)